isabella232/docs-13/docs/Concepts.md

 Each GraphCMS project comes with a few system artifacts, that users should be aware of.
 Those are models and fields that are created automatically by the system.

-### Media Model
+### Asset Model

-The `Media` system model is where your uploaded files get stored.
-Each time you assign a media field to one of your content models, a relation to this model is created.
+The `Asset` system model is where your uploaded files get stored.
+Each time you assign an asset field to one of your content models, a relation to this model is created.

-The fields of the `Media` model are:
+The fields of the `Asset` model are:

 * `fileName` the name of the file
 * `handle` the unique identifier of the file
 * `url` the public url of the file, which is always media.graphcms.com/`handle`
 * `size` the size of the file
-* `mimeType` the internet media type of the file
+* `mimeType` the internet asset type of the file
 * `isPublic` a flag that indicates if the file is available for the public (currently always `true`)

 ### System Fields